akka/akka/akka-docs/src/main/paradox/typed.md

 Java
 :  @@snip [IntroSpec.scala]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/IntroTest.java) { #chatroom-behavior }

-The core of this behavior is stateful, the chat room itself does not change into something else when sessions are established, but we introduce a variable that tracks the opened sessions.
-Note that by using a method parameter a `var` is not needed.
+The state is managed by changing behavior rather than using any variables.

 When a new `GetSession` command comes in we add that client to the list that is in the returned behavior.
 Then we also need to create the session’s `ActorRef` that will be used to post messages.
 In this case we want to create a very simple Actor that just repackages the `PostMessage`